Dropshot Rig Fishing Guide (Setup, How to Fish It, How to Tie & When to Use It)

 The dropshot rig isn’t about speed or aggression.
 It’s about slowing everything down until fish no longer feel pressured to chase, and instead just take what’s in front of them.

 It’s a quiet rig in every sense.
-Nothing dramatic, nothing flashy — just controlled presentation in the right place, for long enough that something eventually gives in.
+Nothing dramatic, nothing flashy, just controlled presentation in the right place, for long enough so something eventually gives in.

 What Next?